szpotona/cloudify-migration/README.md

     -m
         Migrate InfluxDB metrics.
 For this flag to work, flag `-a` must be set as well.
 This option is implemented by the `migrate_metrics.sh` script.

+    -p
+        Usage: -p path_to_file.
+        This flag is used in order to specify authentication override rules.
+Value of this flag will be passed directly to migrate_agents.sh script as a last parameter.
+        Check migrate_agents.sh description for more details.

     old_cli_virtenv_dir
         Python virtualenv directory used by the CLI initialized to operate the 3.1 manager.